Qualification: Steps to Get Your License

 [NOTE: If the applicant holds a Florida real estate sales associate license, he must fulfill the sales associate post-licensing education requirement before being eligible to obtain a broker license.
 This method does not exempt a sales associate who holds a Florida sales associate license from successfully completing the sales associate post-licensing course.]

 - Successfully complete a FREC-approved pre-licensing course for brokers (Course II) consisting of 72 hours and covering the topics required by the FREC.
 Applicants with permanent physical disabilities as defined by FREC Rule 61J2-3.013(2) may qualify for a correspondence pre-licensing course if they are unable to attend where the course is conducted.
 Applicants should contact the Education Section of the Division of Real Estate for additional information.

 - Submit a completed application, electronic fingerprints,and appropriate fee (may submit this package prior to completing Step 2).
 When you enroll in one of our pre-license courses, we will send you an application.

 - Pass the Florida real estate broker examination with a grade of at least 75.

 - Submit a completed Form RE-11 to the Division of Real Estate to activate the license; otherwise the license is issued in an inactive status.

-- Hold a bachelor's degree in a business-related subject (such as real estate, finance, accounting, business administration, or its equivalent) and hold a valid broker's license in this state.
+- Hold a bachelor's degree in a business-related subject (such as real estate, finance, accounting, business administration, or its equivalent) and hold a valid broker's license in this state; OR

-- Hold a bachelor's degree, have extensive real estate experience (as defined by rule) and hold a valid broker's license in this state.
+- Hold a bachelor's degree, have extensive real estate experience (as defined by rule) and hold a valid broker's license in this state; OR

 - Pass an instructor examination approved by the Commission.